-ENT Clinics are currently under extreme pressure as a result of COVID recovery and increased demand for appointments.
+ENT Clinics are under extreme pressure as a result of COVID recovery and increased demand for appointments.

 Please consider using primary care management pathways where possible and only refer patients if these options have been exhausted.
 When referring, please also warn patients of long waits for outpatient appointments.
 The ENT service kindly requests that if patients approach referrers requesting an appointment to be expedited not to ask them to ring the hospital as they will not be able to help.
 Only submit written requests to expedite if there is clinical deterioration or concern.
 Do not submit another eRS referral in this situation as these requests will be returned.

 Anosmia is often a self limiting symptom caused by a viral URTI.
+In most cases the condition will improve without treatment.

 If there is an associated cause such as Rhinosinusitis then please treat with appropriate medical management.